This blog post is Part 2 of our “How To Manage an OSHA Inspection” series and discusses what to expect in the aftermath of the inspection.

 - Once the citation letter arrives, gather a meeting of all relevant staff members to review and discuss.
 Make sure to review the initial report that was created after the inspection (you did that, right???) and search for any potential discrepancies in the citations and make note of each.

 - You must also immediately post the citation letter where all employees can view it (in lunch room for example), and post all abatement certifications wherever citations occurred during the original inspection.

-OSHA routinely offers these expedited agreements in Texas if they feel that the offending company is committed and capable of making recommended corrections.
+OSHA routinely offers these expedited agreements if they feel that the offending company is committed and capable of making recommended corrections.

 If they offer this, we recommend that you don’t accept it and instead request the Informal Conference to fight the citations.
 There’s no guarantee of success, but it’s worth the effort in our opinion.

 We hope that you’ve found this 2 part series on how to manage OSHA inspections helpful and that you’ll use the provided advice to your advantage in the event that you’ve been inspected and cited by OSHA, or are preparing a plan to deal with this possibility.
-Remember that OSHA enforcement efforts are at historically high levels with no signs of slowing down, and that fines were increased by 78% in August of this year!
-These facts make it imperative that your company responds and prepares accordingly.
+Never forget that the best way to prevent and manage OSHA inspections is to build a safety compliance program.

 Worried About OSHA Compliance & Potential Liabilities?